mxtommy/Kip/README.md

   If we fall in love, we will do it.
 Even better, branch and contribute yourself.
 We will assist and guide!

 ### Night Mode
-  Keep your night vision with a simple tab, regardless of the selected theme.
+  Keep your night vision with a simple tap, regardless of the selected theme.
 The below image looks very dark, but at night...it's perfect!

   ![Night mode](./KipNightMode-1024x488.png)